babelouest/glewlwyd/README.md

 You can open an [issue](https://github.com/babelouest/glewlwyd/issues), a [pull request](https://github.com/babelouest/ulfius/pulls) or send me an [e-mail](mailto:mail@babelouest.io).
 Any help is much appreciated!

 You can visit the IRC channel #glewlwyd on the [Libera.​Chat](https://libera.chat/) network.

+## Disclaimer

+Glewlwyd is mostly developped by myself on my free time, with gracious help from users.
+Nevertheless, it hasn't been audited or fully tested by external developpers.
+Glewlwyd can take a central place in a system where applications and environments need authentication and authorization, be aware of the risks.
+It's highly recommended to follow the documentation and enable only the features you intend to use.